5arthak/CSE-312-Encoders/readme.md

+Purpose

 Problem:
 - No time to restock pantries.
 - Grocery trips are an inconvience for those without cars.
 - Cordinating what to buy can be a hassel.

+Technology Used:
+Frontend: HTML, CSS, and Vanilla JS
+Backend: Python (WebSocket, SocketServer)
+Deploy: AWS EC2, AWS Route 53

-Solution:
+Our Solution:
-- Create a shared grocery list with others to easily store and view what groceries to buy.
+A sharable grocery list to easily store and view what groceries to buy.

+Features:
 1. User Accounts with Secure Authentication
 2. Real time updated lists through WebSocket.
 3. View all online users and send private messages to them.